Moist Banana Cake with Cream Cheese Frosting

 - 1 1/2 cups buttermilk

-- 3 1/2 cups icing sugar confectioners sugar
+- 3 1/2 cups confectioners' sugar also known as powdered sugar or icing sugar

 Instructions

-- Grease and flour 9 x 13 pan or 10 inch round.
+- Grease and lightly dust with flour a 9 x 13 baking pan or 10 inch round.

-- Mash bananas with lemon juice, set aside.
+- Mash the bananas with the lemon juice, set aside.

-- Mix in flour mixture a bit at a time alternating with the buttermilk.
+- Add the flour mixture a bit at a time alternating with the buttermilk.
+Mix until combined, but do not over-mix.

-- Remove from oven and place directly into the freezer for 30 minutes. (makes cake very moist)
+- Remove the cake from the oven and immediately place it into the freezer for 30 minutes.

-- After 30 minutes remove from freezer, frost with cream cheese frosting.
+- After 30 minutes remove from freezer, allow to completely cool and frost with cream cheese frosting.

 - Keep cake refrigerated until ready to serve.